Tesla Model Y ‘Juniper’ 2025: Price, range, official pictures and release date revealed

-Revealed: The all-new 2025 Tesla Model Y – every detail on new version of UK’s best-selling EV
+Revealed: The all-new 2025 Tesla Model Y – coming to the UK very soon

-Tesla China’s website reveals the new Model Y in full – here’s everything we know about the EV
+Production of new Model Y is starting at Tesla’s plant in Germany, while right-hand drive cars could be set to arrive in the UK from China soon

 The Independent's Electric Vehicles Channel is sponsored by E.ON Next.

-The all-new 2025 Tesla Model Y has been revealed in full on Tesla’s websites in China and Australia, putting to end months of rumours and speculation about the details on the replacement for what was the world’s best-selling car in 2023 and the UK’s best-selling electric car in 2024.
+Tesla is fighting back against sliding sales with an all-new 2025 Tesla Model Y, which has been revealed in full on Tesla’s websites in China and Australia.
+It puts to an end months of rumours and speculation about the replacement for what was the world’s best-selling car in 2023 and the UK’s best-selling electric car in 2024.

-The Model Y is built in Tesla’s factory in Shanghai, where most of the recent spy shots have been taken.
-China is the biggest market for the Model Y, while the Chinese plant also makes right-hand drive models for Australia and the UK.
-With the car already on sale in Australia, with prices starting at AUD 63,400 (£31,900) for the Rear-Wheel Drive car, it could mean that we get the new Model Y in the UK before some other markets.
+The latest news coming out of Germany is that production has started at Tesla’s Gigafactory in Berlin, meaning European cars are likely to be on sale very soon, with US production following afterwards.
+Right-hand drive Model Ys are expected to come from China, with production already well underway at Tesla’s plant in Shanghai making right-hand drive cars for the Australian market.

 Codenamed Juniper, the new EV looks remarkably similar to our own rendering produced late last year, showing a Tesla Cybertruck-inspired full-width slim LED light bar at the front of the car that also looks similar to the recently revealed fully-autonomous Tesla Cybercab, too.
 The main headlights sit just below the light bar in a smoother front bumper that’s more aerodynamic and features a new camera for enhanced Autopilot functions that the new car is expected to bring – Tesla’s ‘full self-driving’ will be available where it’s legal to use.